-- 26. The Subdivider shall submit a covenant to the Director for review and approval guaranteeing recordation of a reciprocal ingress and egress easement for the private driveway, as well as a maintenance agreement for the access or a combined agreement, prior to recording the covenant.
-The covenant shall require the easement to be recorded immediately following recordation of the final map. - 27.
+- 26. The Subdivider shall submit a draft covenant to the Director for review and approval guaranteeing recordation of a reciprocal ingress and egress easement for the private driveway, as well as a maintenance agreement for the access or a combined agreement, prior to recording the covenant prior to final map recordation.
+The covenant shall require the easement to be recorded upon transfer or sale of the affected parcels. - 27.
 The Subdivider shall submit a draft copy of the reciprocal ingress and egress easement for the private driveway to the Director for review and approval.
-The final easement shall be recorded immediately following recordation of the final map.
+The final easement shall be recorded upon the transfer or sale of the affected parcels.